nicholasphair/moralpain_config/README.md

-# How to build pdrvm for Program and Data Representation
+# How to build moralpain for Program and Data Representation

 This directory supports building of a docker image for the class by Aaron Blumfield et al.